How to make Nopales con huevo (vegan)

 About this recipe

-This vegan version of Nopales con Huevo is perfect for anyone looking to enjoy the flavors of a traditional Mexican-style breakfast without using eggs.
-Instead, this recipe uses a vegan egg substitute (JustEgg) to replicate the same texture and taste as the original.
+This vegan version of Nopales con Huevo is perfect for anyone looking to enjoy the flavors of a traditional Mexican-style breakfast using eggs or a vegan egg substitute (JustEgg) to replicate the same texture and taste as the original.

 What are nopales?